wp-plugins/goodway-group-pixel/readme.txt

 == Description ==
 The Goodway Group pixel manager installs your pixels for you automatically.
 This will allow you to track all website visitors and add them to your Goodway campaigns.

 Our plugin also has full support for WooCommerce and conversion tracking.
-Simply install the plugin, login to your Meteora account, and return to the Meteora dashboard to start your campaigns
+Simply install the plugin, copy and paste your pixels, save, notify your Goodway Group account rep.

 == Installation ==
 1. Install the plugin